source-academy/general/package/README.md

 ## Caveat

 SICP JS relies on a JavaScript feature called "proper tail calls".
 This feature is specified by the JavaScript standards since 2015, but unfortunately only the Safari browser complies with this aspect of the standard.
-As a result, some programs in SICP JS will not scale in the way they should.
+Node.js does not comply, either, and as a result, some programs in SICP JS will not scale when using the package `sicp` in Node.js in the way they should.
 This will not affect learners in a major way.